vaclav2016/xmppredis/README.md

 I have ideas to growthup this tool, but I havn't job.
 So, if You want help this project, You can spend few satoshi (or may be bitcoins 8-):

-* To start Skype <-> REDIS gateway: btc://1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3
+* To start Skype: 1QAfNs5Utygt2XQoV3YCykzHs63S3AfEJ3
-* To start Facebook <-> REDIS gateway: 1DQWKuG6kUpkzkYX52k6VccbPoP3XSYxYC
+* To start Facebook: 1DQWKuG6kUpkzkYX52k6VccbPoP3XSYxYC

+Code will be shared here with the same license.

 If You think about other social platform - please, contact to me via jabber: vaclav2016@jabber.cz